sweetspring/pairmatcher/README.md

-# Toolkits
+# Learn c# desktop software design and programming:
-As a backup and sharing.
+Step by step for the design and programming: http://steam.xjihe.com/memorychecker/csggame.html